In our last email, we talked about the great

-for Bible translation and for consultants who can check the
+need for Bible translation and for consultants who can

-translations for accuracy before they can be published and
+check the translations for accuracy before they can be

-used.
-In this email, we want to share how God has called us
+published and used.
+In this email, we want to share how God

 A team working on a Bible translation